 MPI Limited and its parent company MPI (Herts) Limited (MPI) are committed to eliminating modern slavery, human trafficking, forced labour, and similar human rights abuses.
 MPI is committed to ensuring that its staff and any workers it supplies (directly or indirectly) are not subject to behaviour or threats that may amount to modern slavery, human trafficking, forced labour, and similar human rights abuses.

-· Our senior management team receive detailed briefings in identifying and resolving concerns around modern slavery and human trafficking.
+· Our senior leadership team receive detailed briefings in identifying and resolving concerns around modern slavery and human trafficking.

 · All staff members receive awareness-raising information around issues involving modern slavery and human trafficking, so that they can bring any concerns they have to the attention of management.

 All MPI employees have access to dedicated channels through which they may voice concerns through local and central reporting mechanisms.
 Any staff, workers or other parties are strongly encouraged to report any concerns or suspicions that they might have to the Quality and Sustainability Director.
-Reports surrounding these issues are taken extremely seriously by the senior management team, who are committed to ensuring that any investigations are prompt and effective.
+Reports surrounding these issues are taken extremely seriously by the senior leadership team, who are committed to ensuring that any investigations are prompt and effective.
 MPI is committed to protecting employees when disclosing malpractice and will ensure that all disclosures made in good faith will be treated confidentially, professionally and without fear of retaliation.